ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/01_setting_up_redis.md

 ## Continuing to Define our Stack

-In the next section, we will detup the resources for our favorite-beer  web application.
+In the next section, we will setup the resources for our favorite-beer web application.